 Stage 1 Treatments

-Multimodal therapy is more effective than a single type of mesothelioma treatment because, after surgery, there is a chance that some cancerous cells may linger behind.
-Chemotherapy and radiation therapy can be used to help eliminate any remaining cancerous cells.
+Multimodal therapy is more effective than a single type of mesothelioma treatment because, after surgery, there is a chance that some cancerous cells will linger behind.
+Chemotherapy and radiation therapy are used to help eliminate any remaining cancerous cells.

 Stage 1 Prognosis